jakenjarvis/Android-OrmLiteContentProvider/README.md

 # Overview
 ## What's new
+### Ver1.0.5
+* Added OrmLiteContentProviderFragment class.
+This has enabled the process in fragmentation of classification!
+* Added OrmLiteClassifierContentProvider base class.
+This is the basic structure class to event handling.

 ### Ver1.0.4
 * Throw away the Maven, I adopted the Gradle build system.
 I suffer from these, spent a lot of time...
 * Extended the automatic generation of the Contract class.